comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 3. the time when latest timestamp is flushing on screen.
 For 165HZ monitor, even we flush at every V-sync, one fixed timestamp will stay on screen for about 6 milliseconds, which also add latency, just like the time differences we use 240 slowmo to capture 165 monitor image.

-for reason 2 and 3, we can still have worst case latency that longer than one interval, but the captured timestamp delta perfectly matching interval, it can prove that before camera capture next frame, the exactly previous frame already being captured and shown on display, so in-between frames pending in queue, (otherwise two timestamps in one image must have delta >= 2*interval , not exactly equals to 1 interval)
+for reason 2 and 3, we can still have worst case latency that longer than one interval, but the captured timestamp delta perfectly matching interval, it can prove that before camera capture next frame, the exactly previous frame already being captured and shown on display, no in-between frames pending in queue, (otherwise two timestamps in one image must have delta >= 2*interval , not exactly equals to 1 interval)